HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/iq/access.md

 This section explains how to access the IQ AI assistant from within HCL Digital Experience (DX).

 IQ automatically adapts its presentation based on the available space on the current DX page.
 On pages with sufficient horizontal space, IQ appears as a **side panel**.
 On pages where space is limited, IQ instead provides a **Floating Action Button (FAB)** that opens a **compact view**.
 You do not need to choose between these — DX allows developers to control the layout mode of individual pages.
-You can optimize the display by configuring a true/false parameter based on the page's available horizontal space..
+You can optimize the display by configuring a true/false parameter based on the page's available horizontal space.

 From either the side panel or compact view, you can expand IQ to a **Full View** (expanded dialog) for a more spacious and interactive experience.